Intrinsic Instabilities in Fermi Glasses

-A Fermi Glass ground state $\ket{\Omega_0}$ is formed by doubly occupying the lowest $2N$ energy levels of $H_0$.
-We shall show that $\ket{\Omega_0}$ is unstable when first-order(Hartree-Fock) interaction is turned on by examining $E_1(k)$ and $E_2(k,k)$.
-We start by adding a spin-$\sigma$ fermion to a state $k$ above the Fermi surface. $E_1(k)>0$ in this case as otherwise the Fermi Glass state is already unstable.
-Now we add another electron with spin $-\sigma$ to the same state $k$, the excitation energy in this case is
+Naively the system's ground state $\ket{\Omega_0}$ is formed by doubly occupying the lowest $2N$ energy levels of $H_0$ (first order perturbation theory) or $H_{HF}$ (in HF theory).
+We shall show here that this state is unstable towards formation of local fermion pairs for attractive interaction in first order perturbation and in HF theory as long as there exist a finite density of states on the Fermi surface and the single-particle states we consider are localized.

+We start by adding a spin-$\sigma$ fermion to a state $a$ above the Fermi surface.
+We assume $E_1(a)>0$ as otherwise the Fermi glass state is already unstable.
+Now we add another electron with spin $-\sigma$ to the same state $a$.
+Using Eq.\ (\ref{e2}) the excitation energy in this case is